Configure Connections with Analytics Extensions

-Tableau supports a set of functions that your users can use to pass expressions to analytics extensions for integration with R and Python.
-Previously, this feature was referred to "external services."
-Beginning in version 2020.1, this functionality is referred to as analytics extensions.
+Tableau supports a set of functions that your users can use to pass expressions to analytics extensions for integration with R, Python, and Einstein Discovery.

 This topic describes how to configure sites on Tableau Server with analytics extensions.

 Because Tableau Server provides an authentication mechanism, it can be more secure to expose analytics extensions functionality to users through Tableau Server than in Tableau Desktop.

 For more information about user scenarios and configuring Tableau Desktop, see Pass Expressions Analytics Extensions(Link opens in a new window), in the Tableau Desktop and Web Authoring Help.

 2021.2 — You can configure multiple analytics extension connections for each site.
 (You are limited to a single Einstein Discovery connection per site.)

 For information about how to determine analytics extension usage in workbooks, see Determining analytics extensions usage.

 - 2021.1 — Einstein Discover is included as an analytics extension option.
 Einstein Discovery in Tableau is powered by salesforce.com(Link opens in a new window).
 Consult your agreement with salesforce.com(Link opens in a new window) for applicable terms.

 - 2020.2 — You can configure a different analytics extension connection for each site on your server.
 Prior to this change a single analytics extension configuration applied globally to all sites on the server.

 - 2020.1 — This functionality is now called analytics extensions.
 Previously the feature was called "external services."